clocklimited/cf-list-aggregator/README.md

 If your application needs to modify the queries that the list aggregator makes (need a custom sort function for automatic lists? override prepareAutoQuery) then override these functions.

 Just pass in either `prepareAutoQuery` or `prepareManualQuery` as options to the list aggregator.
-The method expected input and output for these functions is:
+The expected input and output for these functions is:

 e.g